metrorailings/OwlBlog/content/posts/week-12-quick-insights.md

 Chris Godwin having an unreal game today, even catching Jameis Winston's errant passes.

 Tampa Bay's defensive front is dominating this Falcons offensive line in the pass game.

+Jameis Winston having a little bit too easy of a time connecting on deep passes against this Falcons zone coverage.
+And while Atlanta seems to be blanketing Mike Evans with multiple defensive backs, Chris Godwin is being allowed to run free all over the field.